Dag86/pos-simulation-testing/README.md

 # pos-simulation-testing

 1. PROJECT OVERVIEW
-A project to simulate and test a simple POS system using Cypress, Postman, and SQL
+A project to simulate and test a simple POS system

 2. SETUP INSTRUCTIONS.